Skip to content

 ----

-== Creating an Embedding Store
+== Creating an embedding store

+Before creating the embedding store, you must create an instance of the embedding model.
 The model instance will be used to generate the embeddings for adding text documents and searching them.

 [source,java]